 - Generate data that addresses important product development milestones, addresses the concerns of potential licensees or investors, or otherwise de-risks the technology for a specific commercial application

-- Enable strategic “go/no-go” decision-making regarding further technology development and/or pursuit of intellectual property protection
+- Enable strategic “go/no-go” decision-making regarding further technology development or pursuit of intellectual property protection

 - Enable technology licensing efforts by the university